Fibregenix Lami Low-Cal is the best choice for overweight, good doers, laminitic and other metabolic challenges:

 - Knowing your horse or pony is being provided with the best low calorie and low starch/sugar option to help him recover when there are weight and/or metabolic issues

-Add Lami Low-Cal to your horse’s feed for around $2.49/day*
+Add Lami Low-Cal to your horse’s feed for around $2.49/day* 1 bags will last the average horse 30 days

 For all overweight horses and ponies, good doers, laminitic or other metabolic conditions, confined to stable/convalescence